Jpserrat/Asteroids/README.md

 ## Improvements
 * Make the ship move like the asteroids game ship.
-* Make particles for when the asteroid is destroyed.
+* Make particles, for when the asteroid is destroyed.

 ## Built With